 We began publicly offering and selling L Bonds in January 2012 under the name "Renewable Secured Debentures".
 These debt securities were re-named "L Bonds" in January 2015.
 L Bonds were publicly offered and sold on a continuous basis under a registration statement permitting us to sell up to \$1.0 billion in principal amount of L Bonds through January 2018.
-On December 1, 2017, a registration statement relating to an additional public offering was declared effective permitting us to sell up to an additional \$1.0 billion in principal amount of L Bonds on a continuous basis through December 2020.
-We had less than \$0.5 million in remaining capacity under this offering as of July 31, 2020.
+On December 1, 2017, a registration statement relating to an additional public offering was declared effective permitting us to sell up to an additional \$1.0 billion in principal amount of L Bonds on a continuous basis until December 2020.
+This offering contains the same terms and features as the previous offering.
+As of May 11, 2020, we had remaining capacity of approximately \$70.0 million under our current registered L Bond offering.

-On June 3, 2020, a registration statement relating to an additional public offering was declared effective permitting us to sell up to \$2.0 billion in principal amount of L Bonds on a continuous basis through June 2023.
+On March 30, 2020, we filed a registration statement to offer up to \$2.0 billion in principal amount of L Bonds on a continuous basis until the third anniversary of the effective date of the registration statement.
 These bonds contain the same terms and features as our previous offerings.

 We are party to an indenture governing the L Bonds dated October 19, 2011, as amended ("Indenture"), under which GWG Holdings is obligor, GWG Life is guarantor, and Bank of Utah serves as indenture trustee.
-Effective December 31, 2019, we entered into Amendment No. 2 to the indenture, which primarily modified the calculation of the debt coverage ratio to allow the Company greater flexibility to finance and to anticipate the potential impacts of GWG Holdings' expanding relationship with Beneficient.
-The collateral and guarantee provisions of the L Bonds and Seller Trust L Bonds are described in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, as permitted by SEC rules 13-01 and 13-02 described in Note 2.
+Effective December 31, 2019, we entered into Amendment No. 2 to the indenture which primarily modified the calculation of the debt coverage ratio to allow the Company greater flexibility to finance and to anticipate the potential impacts of GWG Holdings' expanding relationship with Beneficient.

-We were in compliance with the covenants of the indenture at June 30, 2020, and as of the date of this filing.
+We were in compliance with the covenants of the indenture at March 31, 2020, and as of the date of this filing, and no events of default (as defined in the Indenture) existed as of such dates.